mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

     Name resolution APIs and libraries MUST NOT use a searchlist to resolve a localhost name.

-4. Caching DNS servers MUST respond to queries for localhost names with NXDOMAIN.
+4. (Caching) recursive DNS servers MUST respond to queries for localhost names with NXDOMAIN.

 5. Authoritative DNS servers MUST respond to queries for localhost names with NXDOMAIN.